-A Little piece of luxury in Japan with Prince Hotels and Resorts.
+A Little piece of luxury in Japan.

 Japan has long been a favourite ski destination for families.
 It’s a fantastic location with plenty of snow and not too far to travel from Australia.
 If you’re after a little piece of luxury in Japan, go no further than Prince Hotels.
 There’s something for everyone with a total of 43 hotels.
 12 of these are located in premium snow destinations including Hokkaido, Niigata and Nagano.